top of page

 Preston Rudolph “Rudy” York fell in love with baseball as a teenager.
 As a youngster, he played with the SuperTwisters, a founding member team of the Northwest Georgia Textile League.
 The American Textile Company (ATCO) mill town was established just after the turn of the 20th century and was purchased by the Goodyear Rubber Company in 1929.
 York and the SuperTwisters were an independent semi-pro team that played against teams from surrounding mill towns in Cedartown, Rockmart, and Rome.

-In April 1930, the Bartow Tribune-News called York “a sensational shortstop and a clever hitter…” In October of 1930, the local newspaper noted, “Rudy has proved to the public that he loves the game called baseball.
-He is a good hitter and fielder and has more home runs to his credit than any other player in the Goodyear loop.”
+In April 1930, the Bartow Tribune-News called York “a sensational shortstop and a clever hitter…” In October 1930, the local newspaper noted, “Rudy has proved to the public that he loves baseball.
+He is a good hitter and fielder with more home runs to his credit than any other player in the Goodyear loop.”

 In June of 1931, he married Violet Dupree, an Atco girl.
 They had their first child, Mary Jane, in 1933.

 York, 19 years old in 1933, received a tryout with the Knoxville Smokies of the Southern League and went 1-for-10 in three games before being released.
-All three games of his pro debut were losses at the Memphis Chicks but the 1933 season would be his inception to a professional career despite that disappointment.
+All three games of his pro debut were losses at the Memphis Chicks, but the 1933 season would be his inception for a professional career despite that disappointment.

 He returned to Atco briefly after the Knoxville experience but spent most of that remaining spring playing with the independent league LaGrange Troopers.
-The Troopers moved to Albany and became known as the Indians during that same spring.
-York played third base, some outfield, and even appeared in a rare relief pitcher role with Albany before leaving the team in late June when he was signed by scout Eddie Goosetree of the Detroit Tigers organization.
+The Troopers moved to Albany and became known as the Indians that spring.
+York played third base and some outfield and even appeared in a rare relief pitcher role with Albany before leaving the team in late June when scout Eddie Goosetree of the Detroit Tigers organization signed him.

-The Tigers sent York to their affiliates — the Shreveport Sports and the Beaumont Exporters — that season.
-In 1934 he started the year with the Exporters, but after a promising start to the year as a developing catcher, York was loaned to another Texas League team, the Fort Worth Panthers.
-The Panthers moved York to left field and his hitting improved but not enough to help the struggling Fort Worth team.
+That season, the Tigers sent York to their affiliates — the Shreveport Sports and the Beaumont Exporters.
+In 1934, he started the year with the Exporters, but after a promising start as a developing catcher, York was loaned to another Texas League team, the Fort Worth Panthers.
+The Panthers moved York to left field, and his hitting improved, but not enough to help the struggling Fort Worth team.
 The Panthers fell from postseason contention well before the end of the season.

-Back in Beaumont, the Exporters were battling for a Texas League pennant in mid-August.
-As a result, the Panthers released York back to the Beaumont club but the move was full of controversy.
+In Beaumont, the Exporters were battling for a Texas League pennant in mid-August.
+As a result, the Panthers released York back to the Beaumont club, but the move was controversial.
 Other Texas League teams argued that the move of York should be nullified because it was after the August 1 trade deadline.
-The Exporters’ claimed the trade deadline did not apply to York because he was “loaned”, not traded or sold, to Fort Worth.
+The Exporters claimed the trade deadline did not apply to York because he was “loaned,” not traded or sold, to Fort Worth.

-York had hit .332 with 26 home runs and 75 RBI in 1934 with Beaumont and Fort Worth, so the major league team in Detroit decided to call him up with the hope he could provide a power bat off the bench.
-August 16, the day before York’s 21st birthday, he was summoned to Detroit and literally spent his birthday on a train ride to join the Tigers.
+York had hit .332 with 26 home runs and 75 RBI in 1934 with Beaumont and Fort Worth, so the major league team in Detroit decided to call him up, hoping he could provide a power bat off the bench.
+On August 16, the day before York’s 21st birthday, he was summoned to Detroit and spent his birthday on a train ride to join the Tigers.

-He made his major league debut and struck out as a pinch-hitter on August 22 and did not appear in a game again until the final week of the season after the Tigers had locked up the American League pennant.
+He made his major league debut and struck out as a pinch-hitter on August 22.
+He did not appear in a game again until the season's final week after the Tigers had locked up the American League pennant.
 He played in two more games and was 1-for-5 with a walk.
 He was on the Tigers’ roster during the 1934 World Series but did not appear in any of the seven-game Fall Classic won by the St. Louis Cardinals.

 In the off-season, York was reassigned back to the Beaumont roster.

-York began 1935 as the Exporters primary catcher but struggled defensively and his hitting began to slump as well.
-At the end of May, his manager moved him to first base where he showed some defensive promise, moved closer to the .300 mark as a hitter, and even took over the Texas League lead in home runs.
+York began 1935 as the Exporter's primary catcher but struggled defensively, and his hitting also began to slump.
+At the end of May, his manager moved him to first base, where he showed some defensive promise, moved closer to the .300 mark as a hitter, and even took over the Texas League lead in home runs.
 The team also climbed the standings ladder and eventually finished runner-up to Oklahoma City.

 York, who hit .301 with a league-leading 32 home runs, finished the year with 117 RBIs and was selected as the league’s Most Valuable Player.